Take advantage of quality health and wellness care, provided by experienced professionals, right here on campus.

 While the aforementioned accident plan does provide a layer of support, the University strongly recommends that every student obtain comprehensive medical coverage.
 The Affordable Care Act (ACA) gives millions of individuals with too little or no insurance access to health plans at different cost levels.
 The law also provides financial assistance to those who qualify based on family size and income.

-This is the federal government website that links to the health insurance exchanges offered across the country.
+- Healthcare.gov is a federal government website that links to the health insurance exchanges offered across the country.

-This is the health insurance marketplace site for Illinois, where you can shop and sign up for insurance.
+- GetCoveredIllinois.gov is a health insurance marketplace site for Illinois, where you can shop and sign up for insurance.